dojo/docs/dojo/NodeList-manipulate.rst

 html
 --------------------
 An alias for the "innerHTML" method, but only defined if there is not an existing "html" method on dojo.NodeList.
-Be careful if you are working in an environment where it is possible that `dojo.NodeList-html <dojo/NodeList-html>`_ could have been loaded, since its definition of "html" will take precedence.
+Be careful if you are working in an environment where it is possible that :ref:`dojo.NodeList-html <dojo/NodeList-html>` could have been loaded, since its definition of "html" will take precedence.

 If you are not sure if dojo.NodeList-html could be loaded, use the "innerHTML" method.